BCDA-APS/gestalt/docs/nodes/layouts.md

 If the macro named by `repeat-over` is parsed and found to be a number, then the node will iterate a number of times specified by the macro.
-On each loop, the children widgets will be provided with two macros; `__index__` and another that will be named according to `index-variable` so that the child widgets can configure themselves. `__index__` is a number that starts at zero and increments by one every iteration of the loop.
-The index variable is similar, but starts at a value specified by the attribute `start-at`.
+On each loop, the children widgets will be provided with two macros; `__index__` and another that will be named according to `variable` so that the child widgets can configure themselves. `__index__` is a number that starts at zero and increments by one every iteration of the loop.
+The second macro is similar, but will start at a value specified by the attribute `start-at`.

 If, instead, `repeat-over` names a macro that is found to be a list of dictionaries, then the